PeterWang512/GANSketching/README.md

 }
 ```

-Please contact [Sheng-Yu Wang](https://peterwang512.github.io/) with any comments or feedback.
+Feel free to contact us with any comments or feedback.